-Some kids might be pumped.
-Others might have anxiety.
-To get the most from each player, parents and coaches need to know their personalities — but there are a few things they can do to help any kid feel prepared and show up strong on the court or field.
-Our experts at Children's Hospital Colorado explain:
+Pre-game jitters aren't always in the form of excitement.
+The days leading up to a big game can also cause a lot of stress.
+To get the most from each player, parents and coaches need to know their varying personalities, but there are also a few things they can do to help any kid feel prepared and show up strong on game day.
+Our experts at Children's Hospital Colorado explain in more detail:

-It’s important for young athletes to not only physically prep for game day, but also to mentally prepare themselves.
-As a coach or parent, take time to make sure the team or individual athlete is thinking about the upcoming game or meet.
+It’s important for young athletes not only to prep physically for game day, but also to mentally prepare themselves.
+As a coach or parent, take time to make sure the team or individual athlete is thinking about the upcoming game, performance or meet.

-Be aware that some players on the team might have game day anxiety that can negatively affect their performance.
-It is crucial for a coach to know each player’s personality and structure the practices and preparatory drills accordingly.
-It’s the coach’s job to assess the team and decide how much practice time will be devoted to recreating the actual game environment.
+Some players on the team might have game day anxiety or struggle to focus, which can negatively affect their performance.
+It is crucial for a coach to know each player’s personality and structure the practices and drills accordingly.
+It’s their job to assess the team and decide how much practice time will be devoted to recreating the actual game environment.

 Tips for coaches and parents

-- Whether it is the night before the game or the day of, both coaches and parents can help their athletes to visualize the environment of the competition.
-An example would be a cross-country course.
-Ask your athletes to think about the sounds, sights, obstacles, smells, ground surfaces, spectators, etc., that will be elements in this environment.
+- Whether it’s the night before the game or the day of, both coaches and parents can help their athletes visualize the environment of the competition.
+A good example is a cross-country course.
+Ask your athletes to think about the sounds, sights, obstacles, smells, ground surfaces, spectators and more that will be part of this environment.

-- Some of the most effective times for visualization exercises are before bed at night, on the way to the game/meet site, during warm-ups, or even cool-downs (ideally at the previous evening’s practice).
+- Some of the most effective times for visualization exercises are right before bed, on the way to the game or meet location and during warmups or cooldowns (ideally at the previous evening’s practice).

-- Have players prepare mental scripts of their game, race or meet, as well as their role in a game, potential challenges and how to react to expected situations.
-Recording these scripts on an iPod and listening the night before competition and/or the day of can also be very useful.
+- Have players prepare mental scripts of their game, race, performance or meet, as well as imagine their role, any potential challenges and how to react in expected situations.
+It can be helpful to record these scripts on a phone or other device and listen to them the night before or on the day of the competition.

-- Be consistent with warm-up and cool down routines.
-Designate a leader (or team captain) and rehearse these routines during practices so there is no confusion the day of competition.
+- Be consistent with warm-up and cool-down routines.
+Designate a leader (or team captain) and rehearse these routines during practices so that there’s no confusion the day of the event

 Read more articles for coaches of young athletes.